Lean Product Management Courses

 EdX offers courses in Lean as well as a wide range of courses in different management styles that include the Lean method.
 You'll learn Lean Production (including Kaizen and 5S) with Technische Universität München, covering both the history of Lean and how to apply lean methodologies to your product management.

 Other courses build Lean into a full stack of management tools along with other methods such as Agile.
 You'll learn to develop a problem roadmap, run experiments, and pivot quickly to handle any customer problems.
 You can even complete a full professional certificate in Lean Principles and Six Sigma.
+Additionally, boot camps in product management provide additional opportunities to learn.

 Explore a Career with Lean